JulianMH/NounPhraseJS/API.md

 ### getWordWindowConfiguration

 This is a network inspired by the word window approach network from the paper:
-"A Unified Architecture for Natural Language Processing: Deep Neural Networks with Multitask Learning" by R. Colobert and J.Weston."
+"A Unified Architecture for Natural Language Processing: Deep Neural Networks with Multitask Learning" by R. Colobert and J.Weston.

 It has one additional parameter: